tiggreen/tik.dev/content/pages/about.md

 draft: false
 ---

 Hi!
 I'm Tigran.
 I'm a software engineer at Buffer.
 I like building tools for developers that make them more productive.
-I'm currently trying to find the intersection between writing and programming that fits well with my interests.
 In my free time, I try to read, write, and play soccer.

 Here are some other things about me that you might want to know: